maxrainer/ansible-role-cisco_ise/README.md

 Cisco ISE
 =========

-This role helps to manipulate Cisco Identity Services Engine configurations.
+This role helps to manipulate Cisco Identity Services Engine configurations.<br />
 At the moment only Endpoint configuration is supported.